 What is the Harmony test?

-The Harmony test analyzes cell free DNA in maternal blood and gives a strong indication of whether the fetus is at high or low risk of having trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) or trisomy 13 (Patau syndrome).
+The Harmony test analyzes cell free DNA in maternal blood and gives a strong indication of whether the baby is at high or low chance of having trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) or trisomy 13 (Patau syndrome).

-- The test identifies 99%, but not all, of the fetuses with trisomy 21, 97% of fetuses with trisomy 18 and 92% of fetuses with trisomy 13.
+- The test identifies 99%, but not all, of the babies with trisomy 21, 98% of babies with trisomy 18 and 90% of babies with trisomy 13.

 - If you decide to have the test you will be asked to sign a consent form by one of our doctors or an appropriately trained member of our staff.
 We will then draw a small amount of blood from a vein in your arm.
 This may cause some discomfort but the sample is usually taken very quickly.
 Sometimes there can be some bruising after a blood sample is taken.

-When do I expect to get the results?
+When do I expect to get the Harmony test results?

 - The results from the test will generally be available within two weeks and we will notify you as soon as we receive them by phone and email / letter.